 Shaquille O’Neal Taking Off Entire Off-Season Too

 “He just can’t take it seriously,” said an unnamed friend.
 “There’s nothing you can say or do to get the big guy motivated.
 It might as well be the seventeenth game of the season, you’re in Minneapolis and it’s cold as shit outside.
-A couple weeks into the off-season and he just sits there, staring at the 70 inch plasma, munching on dry Captain Crunch in his Superman pj’s.”
+Two weeks into the off-season and he just sits there, staring at the 70 inch plasma, munching on dry Captain Crunch in his Superman pj’s.”

 “You know what it’s like having a 340 pound man around the house who’s entire day is spent in a leather recliner watching TV?
 I come down for breakfast, there is he, watching one of the morning shows.
 Five hours later I come back from the gym or from the mall or lunch out with the girls, and who’s big ass is still there, exactly where I left it?
 Would it kill him to take the kids out for lunch or on a play date…would it kill him to take out the trash or fix the shower head in the master bathroom?
 If I wanted to spend the off-season with a big lumbering, do-nothing stiff I would have married some seven foot three white guy from Latvia.”

-Several Cavs players were surprised to learn that Shaq was blowing off the off-season after blowing off the pre-season and regular season and making a token go of it in the post-season.
+Several Heats players were surprised to learn that Shaq was blowing off the off-season after blowing off the pre-season and regular season and making a token go of it in the post-season.
 “Damn,” said one player that asked not to be identified.
 “I’m shocked.
 After game two if you asked me to name one player who couldn’t wait for the off-season to start soon enough, it was Shaq.”